1.37.0 (Pending)

 • admin: Added /memory/tcmalloc admin endpoint providing TCMalloc memory statistics.

-• attributes: Added attributes for looking up request or response header bytes.
+• attributes: added attributes for looking up request or response headers bytes.

 • aws: Added match_included_headers to the request signing extension to allow positive header matching while excluding other non-SigV4-required headers.